 - In a large bowl, cream butter and granulated sugar until light and fluffy.
 Beat in egg, zucchini and lemon peel.
 Combine the flour, baking soda, baking powder, cinnamon and salt; gradually add to the creamed mixture and mix well.
 Stir in raisins and walnuts.

 - Drop by tablespoonfuls 3 in. apart onto lightly greased baking sheets.
 Bake at 375° for 8-10 minutes or until lightly browned.
 Remove to wire racks to cool.

-- For glaze, combine sugar and enough lemon juice to achieve a thin spreading consistency.
+- For glaze, combine confectioners' sugar and enough lemon juice to achieve a thin spreading consistency.
 Spread or drizzle over cooled cookies.
-Yield: 3-1/2 dozen.
+Yield: about 3-1/2 dozen.

 "Followed recipe with no changes and they turned out great.
 Light and tasty.
 This definitely will go in my zucchini recipe rotation!"

 "Very, very tasty cookie!
 I doubled the lemon zest and for the icing I only used a cup of confectioners sugar (because I'm cheap and also because I end up with a ton of leftover icing that I have to try to use up before it goes bad).
 I enjoy using items from our garden in unusual ways and this is the second zucchini cookie we've tried.
 Definitely recommended!"

 "Fantastic used cherry cran raisins added more lemon zest.
 This is a keeper so good!!"

 "What a great way to use over abundant zucchini!
 I have made this several times and used fresh lemon juice and used white raisins.
 A favorite!"